scsptc/scsupdate/README.md

 ```

 scsupdate searches for SCS modems (max.
 8) on USB.
-If more than on modem is found SCS Update presents you a list of the modems.
+If more than on modem is found scsupdate presents you a list of the modems.
 ```
 More than one SCS modem found!
 Plaese choose:
 1: /dev/ttyUSB0     P4dragon DR-7400